 The structure of my lessons is as follows: I will dedicate a third to one half of the allotted time to an overview of the method or theory that is to be covered in the session.
 The time dependence directly related to the difficulty and complexity of the subject at hand.
 This subset of time will be filled by an interactive slideshow covering the topic and basic examples of applications to everyday life.
 After this, I will introduce a few simpler example questions, that I will run through with my student in detail before handing the reigns over to them to answer multiple exam-style questions; for which I will give hints and review the necessary material before going through the method of the marker.
 This is a tried and tested successful technique.

 Upon approach of the examination period, the tutoring sessions will change to entirely question and answer based conditioning exercises.
 These will be example questions taken from previous papers and my personal stash of textbooks and notes.

-This method of teaching has worked extremely well with me over the last 10 years, and I have full faith that it will do wonders for my tutees too.
+This method of teaching has worked extremely well with me over the last 10 years, and I have full faith (and plenty of evidence!) that it will do wonders for my tutees too.

 |University of Bath||2015||Bachelors||BSc in Physics (1st class honours)|